Are you planning to move to New York City? Or ever wondered what it is like to live in NYC?

 Without a doubt, one of the best things about living in New York City is the plethora of superb museums at your fingertips.
 In fact, there are over hundreds of museums in NYC covering all sorts of different topics.

-You have the classics such as MoMa (Museum of Modern Art), the MET (Metropolitan Museum), the Guggenheim Museum, and more.
+You have the classics such as American Museum of Natural History in Upper West Side, MoMa (Museum of Modern Art), the MET (Metropolitan Museum) in Upper East Side, the Guggenheim Museum, and more.
 Then you have some quirky NYC museums such as SPYSCAPE, Mmuseumm, and Museum of Ice Cream.

 Growing up, I was never a fan of museums because I hated how boring they were, going from one exhibit to another and staring at pictures on the wall.
 But NYC made me truly enjoy museums because it showed me that not all museums have to be boring.